 This has led to its most recent innovation, a system that allows owners to adjust the software of their motorcycle using their phone.
 Through this, you can tune your Zero for greater efficiency or for greater power, a nifty feature that will no doubt be adopted by rivals in time.

-Like Zero, Energica is well versed in electric technology, though it aims its models - the Ego sportsbike (pictured) and Eva hyper naked - at the sportier, premium end of the market.
+Like Zero, Energica is well versed in electric technology, though it aims its models - the Ego sportsbike, Eva hyper naked and the all-new Experia sports tourer - at a more premium end of the market.

 Benefitting hugely from its status as supplier to the MotoE World Cup, Energica has enjoyed immense growth in recent years while the quick advancement of EV technology was reflected in its second-generation updates that saw impressive gains in not only power, but also range.

 Looking forward, Energica entered into an agreement with Dell’Orto to develop a range of more affordable models in 2019, though it has been quiet on the wires ever since.